 - 1. Student can analyze bio electrical signals from various parts of body - 2.
 Student can decide appropriate sensor and necessary instrumentation for physiological parameter measurement - 3.
-Student is able to explain working of basic medical equipments - 4.
+Student can identify common signal artifacts, their sources and formulate strategies for their suppression - 4.
+Student can outline the design of instrumentation amplifier, cardiac pacemakers and defibrillators - 5.
+Student is able to explain working of basic medical equipments - 6.
 Student is able to plan for protection to biomedical instrument against electrical shocks.

-Unit 1 - The origin of bio-potentials
+Unit 1 - The Origin of Bio-potentials

-• Prerequisite: physiological system of human, transducers for various physical measurements
+• Prerequisite: Physiological system of human, transducers for various physical measurements